iliakan/print-letter/Readme.md

-I get quite many letters and need to print addresses on them.
+I send quite a few letters and need to print addresses on envelopes to send them.

 That's a tiny utility to do that.